Making your dreams come true since 2002

 LIVE interactive weekly lessons with exceptionally qualified teachers!

-The AQA AS and A Level Music qualification provides a contemporary, accessible, and creative education in music with an integrated approach to the three main elements – performing, composing, and appraising.
-The OCR GCSE Music qualification is designed to appeal to, and cater for a wide range of interests, instruments, personalities and directions.
+The AQA AS and A Level Music qualification provides a contemporary, accessible, and creative education in music with an integrated approach to the three main elements – performing, composing, and listening/ appraising.
+It is designed to appeal to, and cater for, a wide range of interests, instruments, personalities and directions.
 The specification offers a range of opportunities to study diverse and traditional fields, and encourages learners to experiment in their own performing, composing and listening as well as develop interest in and enthusiasm for all aspects of their musical heritage.

-The AQA AS and A Level Music syllabus enables pupils to progress on to BA (Hons) courses at University and/or develop their skills as a performer or composer.
+The AQA AS and A Level Music syllabus enables pupils to progress on to BA (Hons) and BMus. courses at University and/or develop their skills as a performer or composer.

-Patrick is an award-winning music education author having written three books, the most recent of which is ‘Being a Head of Music: a Survival Guide’ (co-authored by his teaching colleague Jane Werry and David Ashworth) won ‘Best Music Education Product’ at the Music Teacher Magazine Awards 2018.
+Patrick is an award-winning music education author having written three books, the most recent of which ‘Being a Head of Music: a Survival Guide’ (co-authored by his teaching colleague Jane Werry and David Ashworth) won ‘Best Music Education Product’ at the Music Teacher Magazine Awards 2018.
 He is also a professional composer and arranger, and in addition to working for Glee Club UK as a vocal and track arranger he is also the Resident Composer for Fourways Theatre Company in High Wycombe.
 He has recently begun a new venture as presenter of The Jazz Hour on Wycombe Sound Community Radio.

 Jane Werry, BA Hons, MA (Cantab), PGCE